 Memory Allocation for the Java Virtual Machine

 As I mentioned in the previous section, the Java Virtual Machine requires dedicated memory.
-So we must allocate additional memory to the TPA nodes (Trusted Parallel Application; i.e., the TPA nodes are the ones where the Vantage engine runs).
+So we must allocate additional memory to the TPA nodes.
+TPA stands for Trusted Parallel Application and they are the nodes where the Vantage engine runs.

 The memory allocation to the TPA nodes depends on the number of concurrent OTF queries the Java Virtual Machine needs to support.
 The default is 15 GB/node, but it can be adjusted.

 Below, you have a suggestion for the number of concurrent queries supported on different instances with the default Java Virtual Machine memory configuration.
-Please note that the memory consumption may vary in your instance depending on several factors, so test for a more accurate memory value for your ecosystem.
+Please note that memory consumption may vary in your instance depending on several factors.
+So you should test for a more accurate memory value for your ecosystem.

-Thus, the cufconfig utility allows adjusting the Java Virtual Machine allocated memory from a TPA node, and so it permits for a higher concurrency in OTF queries.
+Thus, the cufconfig utility allows adjusting the Java Virtual Machine allocated memory from a TPA node.
+Consequently it permits a higher concurrency in OTF queries.
 Under this paragraph, you have the steps to perform by whoever have access to the TPA nodes.

 VARCHAR size